U.S. labor board approves McDonald's bid to settle case by franchise workers

 By Daniel Wiessner

-Dec 12 (Reuters) - A U.S. labor board on Thursday approved McDonald's Corp's MCD.N proposed settlement allowing the fast-food company to avoid a ruling on whether it is a “joint employer” of franchise workers and could be made to bargain with unions.
+Dec 12 (Reuters) - A U.S. labor board on Thursday approved McDonald's Corp's MCD.N proposed settlement of a major case, allowing the fast-food company to avoid a ruling on whether it is a “joint employer” at its franchises and could be made to bargain with unions.

 The National Labor Relations Board said the settlement, which will bring an end to a sprawling case first brought in 2012, was fair and would provide "a full remedy" to workers who claimed they were disciplined or fired for advocating for better working conditions.